The Crazies poster

 The inciting incident occurs at 12 minutes when A local farmer burns down his house with his wife and son locked inside, then stands motionless in the flames.
 David and Russell investigate and discover multiple residents exhibiting bizarre, violent behavior.
 Something is fundamentally wrong in Ogden Marsh..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The military forcibly evacuates the entire town.
+This indicates the protagonist's commitment to The military forcibly evacuates the entire town.
 David, Judy, and Russell are separated and processed.
 David makes the active choice to escape military custody and rescue Judy rather than comply with the government quarantine., moving from reaction to action.

 The Collapse moment at 73 minutes (72% through) represents the emotional nadir.
 Here, Russell, fully infected and dangerous, must be killed by David - his friend and partner.
 David shoots Russell in a devastating moment of betrayal and loss.
 The whiff of death: David kills his best friend, the last connection to their old life.
-They are truly alone., indicates the protagonist at their lowest point.
+They are truly alone., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 78% of the runtime.
 David and Judy find a working truck and spot a path through the military cordon.
 New information: there's a small window before the bombing begins.
 They have a chance.
 David synthesizes his law enforcement skills with his newfound understanding that survival requires abandoning the system., demonstrating the transformation achieved throughout the journey.